VisTrails/VisTrails/doc/usersguide/persistence.rst

    A new version of a persistent file is created each time its contents change.
 A persistent input file will always use the most recent version of a file if it is assigned to the root of the file tree.

 The ``PersitentInputFile`` module can also be used to read or write data directly from or to a local file.
-To use this feature, you will need to set ``localPath`` point to a local file.
+To use this feature, you will need to set ``localPath`` to point to a local file.
 This can be done in the Set Methods Panel, the Configuration Dialog, or by connecting a file to the localPath input port.
 Then, the local file will be read when readLocal is set to true and written when writeLocal is set to true.
 To do this using the Configuration Dialog, select ``Keep Local Version``, enter the file location or click on the folder icon to select a file, then select ``Read From Local Path``.

 Output Files
 ^^^^^^^^^^^^